ammarsys/oxycaptcha/README.md

 # This repository is currently being remade

-The new version comes with a lot of features and a prettier front end.
+The new version comes with a lot of new captcha features and a prettier front end.
 Chip in by leaving a ⭐ & wait for the v2 version.

 # Captcha API